WGLab/LIQA/README.md

 ## Usage
 Please refere to [Usage](https://github.com/WGLab/LIQA/blob/master/doc/Usage.md) for how to use LIQA.

-## Examples isoform analysis using LIQA.
+## Examples of isoform analysis using LIQA.

 Please refer to [Demo and Examples](https://github.com/WGLab/LIQA/blob/master/doc/Examples.md) for examples of how to use LIQA.